 The sensor type is set by using the scroll key until the thermocouple type is displayed and then pressing a numeric key to set the required type.
+Custom ranges are always invoked using key 9.

 For example.

 2.2 Selecting the temperature units.